-Wakaura (和歌浦) is the area immediately south of Wakayama City, along the west coast of the Kii Peninsula.
-Today, it makes for an ideal half-day trip from Wakayama with some very attractive coastal scenery, a pleasant stretch of sandy beach and a number of culturally significant sites.
+Wakaura (和歌浦) is the area southwest of Wakayama city center and along the west coast of the Kii Peninsula.
+The area is worth visiting for its attractive coastal scenery, a pleasant stretch of sandy beach and a number of culturally significant sites.

 Attractions around Wakaura